Tocaloid/JCASCasterNet/README.md

 If you have any questions, you can contact me by email: yifeizhang2000@foxmail.com

+## Training

+Run the main function in `main.py` to start training.
+The core code of JCASCasterNet is in `train/model.py`.

 ## License

 All code within this repository is under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).